What is necrotizing fasciitis?

 Necrotizing fasciitis may start from an infection in a minor cut or bruise.
 It may follow a chickenpox infection.
 Sometimes there is no obvious skin wound or injury.

 What are the symptoms of the disease?

 Most often there is sudden onset of pain and swelling with redness at the site of a wound.
 Fever may also occur.
-The pain is commonly far greater than you would expect from that kind of wound or injury.
+The pain is often far greater than you would expect from the wound or injury.
 The pain can sometimes occur at a distance from the wound.
-It can spread quickly up the affected arm, leg, or other body part.
-This kind of infection can cause gangrene - the death of tissue in a part of the body.
+It can spread quickly up the affected arm, leg or other body part.
+This kind of infection can cause gangrene ¡V the death of tissue in a part of the body.

 What causes necrotizing fasciitis?

 Necrotizing fasciitis is caused by a number of different bacteria.
 One of these is group A streptococcus.
 These bacteria are found on the skin or in the nose and throat of healthy people.
-Many people carry these bacteria but don’t get sick; however, these bacteria can also cause strep throat, scarlet fever, skin infections, and rheumatic fever.
-It is not fully understood why group A streptococcus bacteria, on rare occasions, cause necrotizing fasciitis.
-However, these bacteria make toxins that destroy body tissue directly, as well as causing the body's immune system to destroy its own tissue while fighting the bacteria.
+Many people carry these bacteria but don¡¦t get sick.
+These bacteria can also cause strep throat, scarlet fever, skin infections and rheumatic fever.
+It is not fully understood why group A streptococcus bacteria sometimes cause necrotizing fasciitis.
+However, these bacteria make toxins that destroy body tissue directly.
+The bacteria also cause the body's immune system to destroy its own tissue while fighting the infection.